o3de/o3de.org/content/docs/user-guide/assets/texture-settings/_index.md

 toc: true
 ---

-Texture source assets created in third-party applications must be processed to be used in **Open 3D Engine (O3DE)**.
-Many image formats are supported and texture processing presets are provided including some specialized use cases such as heightmaps, gradients, and image based lighting (IBL).
+ Texture source assets must be processed as optimized streaming images for use in **Open 3D Engine (O3DE)**.
+With **Texture Settings** you can specify how the texture source assets you create in third-party applications are processed.
+Several source image formats are supported, and there are many texture processing presets provided for various use cases.
+You can use naming conventions to automatically select a texture processing preset, and use the options provided by Texture Settings to view, troubleshoot, and fine-tune the texture processing results.

-When texture source assets are placed in a scan directory, **Asset Processor** detects the new or modified files, determines the contents of the files, and then processes them using basic default settings.
-However, textures might require specialized processing depending on their use case.
-You can use naming conventions to automatically select a preset to process a texture, or customize how texture source files are processed with **Texture Settings**.

 Texture Settings creates a `.assetinfo` sidecar file containing your custom processing options for a texture source asset.
 The source asset is not changed.
 When Asset Processor processes the source asset, it uses the options in the `.assetinfo` file to generate product assets.

 ## Texture Settings topics

 The topics in this section provide information about the image file types supported by Texture Settings and the Texture Settings user interface.